-In my previous posts, I have concentrated on the various elements of remodeling this 7x57 Mauser: refashioning the stock, say, or bedding the action.
+In my previous posts, I have concentrated on the various elements of remodeling this 7x57 Mauser: reworking the stock, say, or bedding the action.
 Now, everything is about to come together, and I am hopng, as I always do at the end of one of these projects, that the whole magically will become more than the sum of its parts.
-For me, at least, this final assembly typically involves some pesky last minute adjustments.
+For me, at least, this final assembly typically involves some pesky last minute adjustments before the magic can happen.
 In this case, I had to remove some stray AcraGlas to make the bottom metal fit properly again.

 I'm planning to shoot the BRNO first with iron sights, partly because I like the look of a rifle uncluttered with a scope, partly because the rifle will weigh at least three quarters of a pound less than it would with a scope, and partly to see whether my aging eyesight can manage one minute of whitetail deer.
 What this means in practical terms is whether I can still keep all my shots at 50 yards on an eight-inch paper plate--offhand.

 Although the BRNO lacked a front sight when I bought it, it did come drilled and tapped for a Lyman 48.
 Fortunately, the RS model Lyman 48 I already owned fit this Mauser 98 perfectly, so that's what I'll try.
 If I no longer see well enough for iron sights, I can always take off the peep sight and mount a scope, making use of the BRNO's tapped holes for Weaver bases.
 As I mentioned in an earlier post, despite my amputating the Monte Carlo comb, the comb is still high enough that I can use a low-mounted scope.

 Here's a shot of the altered pistol grip, the receiver with the Lyman 48, the checkering, and the shortened fore end with a barrel band.
 The magazine release is just visible, and as I said in an earlier post I've swapped the two-stage military trigger for a Timney I already had on hand.